 Anglo/Polish Relations: A military agreement is signed.

 Middle East: General Wavell and General Weygand meet in Beirut to discuss French plans regarding Crete and Milos in the event of an Italian declaration of War.

-Holocaust: Jews in Nazi-occupied territory are now banned from: restaurants, parks, museums, trains, owning land.
+Holocaust: Jews in German-occupied territory are now banned from restaurants, parks, museums, trains, owning land.
 They have a 5 pm curfew and must wear the Yellow Star of David, the "badge of shame."
 Chaim Kaplan comments, "My own eyes saw a `badge of shame': a yellow patch saying 'Jew.'
 I advise everyone add, next to 'Jew,' the words: My Pride.”

 The river gunboat USS Tutuila (PR 4) is damaged when she runs aground on a reef and becomes stranded while shifting her anchorage at Chungking, China.